-STANDARD 8.2 Developmental validation shall precede the use of a novel methodology for DNA database analysis.
+STANDARD 8.2 Developmental validation shall precede the use of a novel methodology for forensic DNA analysis.

-8.2.1 Developmental validation studies shall include, where applicable, characterization of the genetic marker, species specificity, sensitivity studies, stability studies, reproducibility, database-type samples, population studies, mixture studies, precision and accuracy studies, and PCR-based studies.
+- 8.2.1 Developmental validation studies shall include, where applicable, characterization of the genetic marker, species specificity, sensitivity studies, stability studies, reproducibility, case-type samples, population studies, mixture studies, precision and accuracy studies, and PCR-based studies.
 PCR-based studies include reaction conditions, assessment of differential and preferential amplification, effects of multiplexing, assessment of appropriate controls, and product detection studies.
-All validation studies shall be documented.

-8.2.2 Peer-reviewed publication of the underlying scientific principle(s) of a technology shall be required.
+All validation studies shall be documented. - 8.2.2 Peer-reviewed publication of the underlying scientific principle(s) of a technology shall be required.

-STANDARD 8.3 Except as provided in Standard 8.3.1.1, internal validation of all manual and robotic methods shall be conducted by each laboratory and reviewed and approved by the laboratory's technical leader prior to using a procedure for database applications.
+STANDARD 8.3 Except as provided in Standard 8.3.1.1, internal validation of all manual and robotic methods shall be conducted by each laboratory and reviewed and approved by the laboratory's technical leader prior to using a procedure for forensic applications.

-- 8.3.1 Internal validation studies conducted after the date of this revision shall include as applicable: database-type samples, reproducibility and precision, sensitivity and stochastic studies, and contamination assessment.
+- 8.3.1 Internal validation studies conducted after the date of this revision shall include as applicable: known and non-probative evidence samples or mock evidence samples, reproducibility and precision, sensitivity and stochastic studies, mixture studies, and contamination assessment.
 Internal validation studies shall be documented and summarized.
 The technical leader shall approve the internal validation studies. - 8.3.1.1 Internal validation data may be shared by all locations in a multilaboratory system.
-Each laboratory in a multi-laboratory system shall complete, document and maintain applicable precision, sensitivity and contamination assessment studies.
-The summary of the validation data shall be available at each site. - 8.3.2 Internal validation shall define quality assurance parameters and interpretation guidelines. - 8.3.3 A complete change of detection platform or test kit (or lab assembled equivalent) shall require internal validation studies. - 8.3.4 For inclusion into NDIS of profiles reviewed by an expert system, the expert system shall be validated in accordance with applicable NDIS operational procedures. - 8.3.5 Internal validation of robotics shall be conducted and documented to the extent they are used by the database laboratory.
+Each laboratory in a multi-laboratory system shall complete, document and maintain applicable precision, sensitivity, and contamination assessment studies.
+The summary of the validation data shall be available at each site.

+8.3.2 Internal validation shall define quality assurance parameters and interpretation guidelines, including as applicable, guidelines for mixture interpretation.

+8.3.3 A complete change of detection platform or test kit (or laboratory assembled equivalent) shall require internal validation studies.

-STANDARD 8.4 Before the introduction of a methodology into the database laboratory, the analyst or examination team shall successfully complete a competency test(s) to the extent of his/her participation in database analyses.
+STANDARD 8.4 Before the introduction of a methodology into the laboratory, the analyst or examination team shall successfully complete a competency test to the extent of his/her/their participation in casework analyses.